1.Can I change tracks within the programme after I start the MPH?

 Yes.
 While we admit students to specific tracks within the programme, we do allow students to change tracks at any stage.
+Generally these changes are made only after the first semester of coursework is completed.
 Any change of track is subject to completion of the necessary coursework as well as approval from the track and programme convenors.

 2. How can I calculate the fees required to complete the degree?